juhasztobias/swagger-express-decorators/CONTRIBUTING.md

 ## How to suggest a feature

 You can suggest any feature you want.
 If you have any ideas, please create a new issue in the [Issues](https://github.com/juhasztobias/swagger-express-decorators/issues) page.

+- Title must be clear and descriptive: `[Feature]: Short description`
+- Tag it as a feature: `[Feature]`
+- Describe the feature you want to see in the issue

+## Any questions?

+If you have any questions, please create a new discussion in the [Discussions](https://github.com/juhasztobias/swagger-express-decorators/discussions) page.

+Happy coding!